DanielSharkov/danielsharkov_com/public/projects/chrome_redesign_inspiration/about/en.md

-# Description coming soon...
-Currently available in German 🇩🇪

-## Shortly summarized:
+###### *Project implemented: February 2018*

+# There isn't much to tell...
-A redesign inspiration for Google Chrome, but acually I just had fun.
+A redesign inspiration for Google Chrome hwo it would look like with the theme color meta tag property.
+Actually just a fun project.